- Written by Dr.Mehmet Demircioglu

 Elevation can help.
 A neck pillow can help.
 Taking prescribed medication exactly as instructed can also help.
 Do not add medications on your own without your clinic’s approval.

-If donor pain is severe, worsening, one sided, burning, or associated with unusual swelling, contact the clinic.
-Some discomfort is expected, but severe pain should not be ignored.
+If donor pain is severe, worsening, one-sided, burning, or associated with unusual swelling, contact the clinic.
+Some discomfort is expected, but severe pain in the donor area after hair transplant belongs in a different category and should not be ignored.

 For sleep, use support rather than pressure.
 A pillow should support the neck and head without pressing hard against fresh donor wounds.
 The position should feel stable, not forced.

-Some patients tolerate the first few nights better by changing support in small ways rather than abandoning the safe position completely.
+Some people tolerate the first few nights better by changing support in small ways rather than abandoning the safe position completely.
 A slightly firmer neck pillow, a stable back pillow, or a cleaner angle can make a large difference.

 Can poor sleep slow my recovery?